Shopping will be way less annoying this year. These are the 3 big changes you’ll see

 Imagine ordering a new pair of AirPods by texting Apple, or chatting about new book releases with your local bookstore, then making a purchase via text.
 In China, Singapore, and other parts of the world, it’s increasingly common to shop using messaging apps, but in the U.S., it hasn’t taken off yet.
 That’s about to change, thanks to a wave of companies developing technology that will allow customers to text to shop, including TextRetailer, Text2Shop, and Walmart Luminate, which the retailer developed in-house.

 One exciting new platform launching in 2022 is Wizard Commerce.
-Founded by Marc Lore, Walmart’s former head of e-commerce, and Melissa Bridgeford, a tech entrepreneur, the company raised $50 million in funding in October.
+Cofounded by Marc Lore, Walmart’s former head of e-commerce, and Melissa Bridgeford, a tech entrepreneur, the company raised $50 million in funding in October.
 They’re developing a platform that will let a consumer text a brand and have a conversation about products.
 For instance, if you saw a pair of Allbirds shoes on Instagram, you could text the image to a special Allbirds number and chat about buying them.
 This interaction will be powered by artificial intelligence, but there will also be humans on hand should things get more complicated.
 In a final step, you’d get a link to a secure website to submit your payment details, which would be saved for any future transaction.
 Wizard expects to announce partnerships with big retailers and brands in early 2022.

 “Asian consumers tend to adopt technologies earlier than we do here in the States,” says Bridgeford.
 “But the fact that conversational, text-based commerce is so popular in Asia suggests that it could also take off here.
 And we believe that the time is right for American consumers to try this new approach to shopping.”